MrLixm/MrLixm.github.io/site/src/.doc/index.md

 - `:right:` comma separated list of items id to add to the right column (in order).
 - `:left-width:` a single float, the width in percent of the left column
 - `:right-width:` a single float, the width in percent of the right column

+You can specify one optional option:

+-   `:template:` a path relative to the file that correspond to an html Jinja template to render.
+    *(Note that the template root become the parent directory of the template)*

+    -   The template have access to a single `Columns` variable.
+The variable is a dict with the following structure:

+        ```python
+        Columns = {
+            "left": {
+                "width": int,
+                "children": [
+                    {
+                        "type": str,
+                        "id": str,
+                        "uri": str,
+                        "metadata": dict[str, str],
+                        "caption": str,
+                        "classes": str,
+                    },
+                    ...
+                ]
+            },
+            "right": {...},
+            "responsive": {...}
+        }
+        ```

 The content will allow to specify which image to display and configure their caption and metadata.
 This is achieved by using another directive `.. image-frame::`.